UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 2. Create your Azure Stack Hub environment.

-3. Log in to your Azure Stack *Subscription* with Service Principal Name (SPN).
+3. Log in to your Azure Stack Hub *Subscription* with Service Principal Name (SPN).

 4. Check if the resource group exists and create one if it does not.